algorithmsbooks/optimization/README.md

 * p.
 313: Example 17.3, change 5 exp to 6 exp. (thanks to Mindaugas Kepalas)
 * p.
 325: Remove repeated equation 18.18 and insert step between 18.13 and 18.14. (thanks to Christoph Buchner)
 * p.
 329: Update to Polynomials.jl interface change; Poly->Polynomial, polyint->integrate, polyder->derivative
 * p.
+334: Update eq 18.40 to include an additional expectation over p(z).
+This change was propagated to equations 18.{44-46}. (thanks to Kouhei Harada)
+* p.
+335: Eq 18.50: copy over the approximation introduced in 18.40 rather than presenting an exact equality. (thanks to Kouhei Harada)
+* p.
+335: Eq 18.51: change \hat \mu(z^i) to simply z^i. (thanks to Kouhei Harada)
+* p.
 376: In Example 20.6, one of the B's had the wrong font. (thanks to Christoph Buchner)
 * p.
 402: Figure 21.11: The expression "f(v, s, r, p,..." was missing the c^{(d)} argument. (thanks to Christoph Buchner)
 * p.
 402: Figure 21.11: right hand side of top block, y^{(d)} should replace c^{(d)} (thanks to Loren Newton)